 Definition of Speed: Rapidity in moving, going, traveling, proceeding, or performing; swiftness

 All things being equal – speed wins.
 Every time.
 Exceptional bartenders are fast.
 Crazy fast.
 Scary fast.
 And the casual observer probably doesn’t even notice.

 As I mentioned in the previous section, speed and efficiency are two entirely different things – but they go hand in hand.

 But what about those insanely busy bars that you really want to work at?
 You better be fast – or you’re out the door.
 And not just fast at making drinks.
 Fast means fast – performing all tasks.
+Not just filling out a drink order.
 You gotta move fast, my friend!

 First of all, let’s get this “speed” thing correct.
 Speed is so much more than serving two Vodka Martini’s, a single-malt neat, and a gin ‘n tonic in 13.2 seconds.
 No, speed in a bartender’s world is much more than that.

 Speed loses its effect if a bartender cannot add up the price of drinks on the way to the cash register.
 Or gets lost on the way there.
 Yes, we’re talking about efficiency working with speed here, but speed comes into play in almost every component of a bartender’s shift.
 Move or you lose.

 Pouring liquor, washing glasses, fingers flying over the cash register/POS system.
 Reading drink orders coming in from the food and cocktail servers, adding up the cost for a round of drinks, listening/hearing drink orders and proceeding with only partial information, and on and on and on.
 This sounds a lot like efficiency, and it is, but you better be able to perform all of these duties at a fast pace.
 Speed.